cmac-duke/physical-computing/_docs/tutorials/pi-gpio.md

 ## GPIO

 GPIO stands for 'General-Purpose Input Output', and is a library that allows us to interact with the pins on our board.
-Because the majority of this class will be developerd in python, we'll be installing python Rpi.GPIO and other packages.
+Because the majority of this class will be developed in python, we'll be installing python Rpi.GPIO and other packages.

 <img src="{{ "/images/hello_pi/terminal.png" | prepend: site.baseurl }}{{ img }}" alt="">